cmvnd/fonts/readme.md

 Personal mod of lime with better kerning, more distinguished characters, and powerline/icon support.

-To enable icons, be sure to set powerlinesymbols to 'fancy'.
+To enable icons, be sure to set powerline symbols to 'fancy'.
 To use the icons, hold ctrl-shift; while doing so, press the corresponding number of the desired icon (shown below).

 ![icons](http://i.imgur.com/lCR0b0H.png)